-Return the motorcycle and not pay the Optional Final Repayment.
-If the motorcycle has exceeded the maximum permitted mileage, a charge per excess mile will apply. (<Insert applicable excess mileage conditions>).
+1. Return the vehicle and not pay the Optional Final Repayment.
+If the vehicle has exceeded the maximum agreed mileage, a charge per excess mile will apply. (<Insert applicable excess mileage conditions>).

-If the motorcycle is in good condition (fair wear and tear accepted) and has not exceeded the maximum agreed mileage, you will have nothing further to pay,
+If the vehicle is in good condition (fair wear and tear accepted) and has not exceeded the maximum agreed mileage, you will have nothing further to pay,